 If you’re unsure when to replace your pillows, ask yourself the following questions:

-If you answered yes to most or all of these questions, it might be time to replace your pillows.
+If you answered yes to most or all of these questions, it might be time to recycle or replace your old pillows.

 Dirty pillows don’t just smell and look bad – they also put you at risk of developing allergies or other health problems.
 By disinfecting your pillows correctly at least one to two times a year, you can keep them fresh and fluffy and prevent unwanted sleep disruptions.